Mumbai Trans Harbour Link: Noise and vision barriers

-The MMRDA will install noise and vision barriers on a 6 km section of the MTHL.
-The vision barriers are intended to block the view of the BARC from the MTHL, while the noise barriers are intended to protect the movement of flamingos and migratory birds at the Sewri mudflats.
+The MMRDA has installed noise and vision barriers on a 6 km section of the MTHL.
+The vision barriers are intended to block the view of the Bhabha Atomic Research Centre (BARC) from the MTHL, while the noise barriers are intended to protect the movement of flamingos and migratory birds at the Sewri mudflats.
 The MMRDA also stated that it would declare nearly 2 km of the MTHL on the Sewri side as a "silent zone", as well as near schools and other sensitive areas on the Navi Mumbai side of the MTHL.
 Construction equipment used during the project were fitted with silencers to reduce the potential impact of noise on migratory birds such as flamingos.
 The project utilized reverse circulation drilling methodology which helps reduce noise levels and helps speed up construction in marine areas.